synetica/enlink-decoder/README.md

 Failed to change the Transmit Port - **NACK**

 Return code: `A5 15 0A`

+### Sample Code
-Example code for decoding the **Uplink replies to Downlink messages** is included in the folders on this site.
+A NodeRED example for decoding these messages is included in the folders on this site.
+It is so visual feedback can be seen during evaluation.
+If you require these messages in your system, please modify the code to suit your platform.